1. Visual Studio Code

 10. AWS Cloud 9

-- The complete web-based nature of this editor makes it very suitable to collaborate on different projects.
+- The complete web-based nature of this editor makes it very suitable for collaborating on different projects.

 - The real-time collaboration ability of the AWS Cloud 9 facilitates pair programming easily.